Understanding Gravitational Entropy of Black Holes: A New Proposal via Curvature Invariants: Discussion and Open Questions

 While mathematically straightforward, a mystery remains regarding the \emph{physical} interpretation of taking the volume integral over $r\in (0,r_H)$, since for Schwarzschild black holes $r$ is a temporal coordinate; whereas for non-extremal Reissner-Nordstr\"om black holes $r$ is a temporal coordinate between the inner and outer horizons.
 (We note that the Clifton-Ellis-Tavakol proposal of gravitational entropy \cite{form7} when applied to a Schwarzschild black hole also integrates over $r$ in exactly the same manner.)
 On the other hand, in the case of cosmological spacetimes, the integral over $r$ out towards the apparent horizon is intuitively clear since $r$ is a radial coordinate.
 Why should these very different characters of $r$ be treated on equal footing?
 We leave this question open for future consideration.

 We started off with the call for a further understanding of gravitational entropy with motivations stemming from the cosmological conundrum of the arrow of time, which emphasizes that in the very early Universe matter and radiation were in thermal equilibrium but the gravitational sector was not.
 It is perhaps curious as to why a proposal for gravitational entropy -- which we claim describes the entropy \emph{of} gravitational field -- would work to reproduce the entropy for a Reissner-Nordstr\"om black hole, which is a non-vacuum solution.
 Perhaps this has to do with the fact that gravitational entropy depends on the Weyl curvature, and Reissner-Nordstr\"om black hole belongs to Petrov class D along with Schwarzschild black hole -- that is, they share the same symmetry as far as the Weyl tensor is concerned.
 By the same logic, one would expect that the entropy of the Kerr solution can also be computed in a similar manner (see also, \cite{form7}).
-This proves rather tricky and calls for a future detailed investigation.
+By exploiting the Newman-Janis algorithm we showed that this is indeed the case if one takes into account the role played by the axis of rotation which breaks the spherical symmetry by picking a preferred spatial direction, though much work needs to be done in the future to fully understand the mathematical subtleties involved.